Yushi5058/dotfiles/readme.md

 # Usage

+ps : These dotfiles work on **Fedora 38 KDE Edition.
+I don't know if it will also work for other distributions**

 If you would like to use my configuration, there are some requirements to make it work as expected.